SydneyBioX/GHIST/README.md

 ## Demo

 The demo dataset is from publicly available data provided by 10x Genomics (In Situ Sample 2): https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast.
-For the demo, download saved model from https://drive.google.com/drive/folders/1JcAGZRZgJowenaUoZ8rWH6kYHjJfqWFr?usp=sharing, and place the `.pth` files into `experiments/fold1_2024_06_21_20_44_56`
+For the demo, download saved model from https://drive.google.com/drive/folders/1JcAGZRZgJowenaUoZ8rWH6kYHjJfqWFr?usp=sharing, and place the `.pth` files into `experiments/fold1_2024_06_21_20_44_56`.
+Unzip the file `data_demo/images.zip` and place the 3 `.tif` files under `data_demo`.

 ### Running the demo